TerminalsandCoffee/terraform-beginner-bootcamp-2023/README.md

 ### Terraform Registry

-Terraform sources their providers and modules from the Terraform registrory which located at [registry.terraform.io](https://registry.terraform.io/providers/hashicorp/random/latest/docs/resources/string)
+Terraform sources their providers and modules from the Terraform registry which located at [registry.terraform.io](https://registry.terraform.io/providers/hashicorp/random/latest/docs/resources/string)

-- **Providers** is an interface to APIs that will allow us to create resources in terraform.
+- **Providers** is an interface to APIs that will allow us to create resources in Terraform.
-- **Modules** are a way to make large amount of terraform code modular, portable, and sharebale.
+- **Modules** are a way to make large amounts of terraform code modular, portable, and shareable.

 [Random Terraform Provider](https://registry.terraform.io/providers/hashicorp/random)

 ### Terraform Console

-We can see alist of all Terraform commands by simply typing 'terraform'
+We can see a list of all Terraform commands by simply typing 'terraform'

 #### Terraform Init

-At the start of a new terraform project we will run 'terraform init' to download the binaries for the terraform providers that we'll use in this project.
+At the start of a new terraform project, we will run 'terraform init' to download the binaries for the terraform providers that we'll use in this project.

 #### Terraform Plan

 'terraform plan'

-This will generate out a changeset, about the stat of our infrastructure and what will be changed.
+This will generate a changeset, about the state of our infrastructure and what will be changed.

-We can output this changeset ie "plan" to be passed to apply, but often you can just ignore output information.
+We can output this changeset i.e. "plan" to be passed to apply, but often you can just ignore output information.

 #### Terraform Apply

 'terraform apply'

-This will run a plan and pass the changeset to be execute by terraform.
+This will run a plan and pass the changeset to be executed by Terraform.
 Apply should prompt yes or no.

 If we want to automatically approve an apply we can provide the auto approve flag eg. 'terraform apply --auto-approve'

-#### Terrform Destroy
+#### Terraform Destroy

 'terraform destroy'
 This will destroy resources.